 Here's Lenny in Wilkesbury, Pennsylvania.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Hello.

-Rush, I want to defend the straight talk express a little bit here.
+Rush, I want to defend the Straight Talk Express a little bit here.

-Uh, you know, unlike Senator Chuck Hagel, I think John McCain has been solid as a rock on Iraq.
+You know, unlike Senator Chuck Hagel, I think John McCain has been solid as a rock on Iraq.

 I think, if anything, from the beginning, he only advocated that we went in a little heavier and that we, you know, increase our effort vis-a-vis troops.

-But, you know, he's actually the only politician I've heard on either side of the aisle that's actually advocating permanent bases in Iraq.
+But, you know, he's actually the only politician I've heard on either side of the aisle that's actually advocating permanent bases in Iraq, you know, to eventually get our guys and women off.

-Now, I know he's done that in Afghanistan.
+I know he's done that in Afghanistan.

-There was four uh uh permanent bases there.
+There was four permanent bases there.

-Uh he's opposed to tax cuts.
+He's opposed to tax cuts.

-Uh, there have been a couple other things.
+There have been a couple other things.

-So on a rock, you're right.
+So on Iraq, you're right.

 I don't think John McCain, I think John McCain would actually be tougher on that kind of stuff.